 I have a folder that I keep printed off recipes and recipes from newspaper clippings.
 It’s a pretty thick folder, and I hope one day I will be able to work my way through each recipe.
-Some of these recipes I’ve had for years, and the recipe for Tomato Basil Chicken is one of these that I come back to time and time again.
+Some of these recipes I’ve had for years, and the recipe for The Best Tomato Basil Chicken is one of these that I come back to time and time again.
 Why?

 Because it is a DIVINE combination.